 - Non-verbal communication

 - Understanding the need for effective communication in the workplace

 - Communication techniques

-- Techniques for delivering feedback
+Techniques for delivering feedback

-d, sf ACCOUNTABILITY, ASSESSING NEGATIVE

-of PERFORMANCE, RESOLVING CONFLICT
+ACCOUNTABILITY.
+ASSESSING NEGATIVE PERFORMANCE, RESOLVING CONFLICT (3 hours)

-y (3 hours)

-g Dealing with difficult people

-d Techniques for delivering criticism

-Using progressive discipline to save a problem employee

-.+ Understanding cultural, gender, age, and race

-nt diversity

-n Accountability of the supervisor vs. the work team
+- Dealing with difficult people - Techniques for delivering criticism - Using progressive discipline to save a problem - Understanding cultural, gender, age, and race - Accountability of the supervisor vs. the work team

-S

-S ISSUES CONFRONTING THE EXPERIENCED

-SUPERVISOR (3 hours)
+ISSUES CONFRONTING THE EXPERIENCED SUPERVISOR (3 hours)

-Change readiness-dealing with change in the workplace

-g Interactive problem solving and decision making

-d Creating a quality culture

-or Understanding the difference between managing

-and leading

-Adapting to and making the team approach work
+- Change readiness-dealing with change in the workplace - Interactive problem solving and decision making - Creating a quality culture - Understanding the difference between managing and leading - Adapting to and making the team approach work

-Adapting to and making the tourn approach work

-Course length: 2 days CEU credits: 1.6

-Fee: \$439
+MANA A

+ME